xchrdw/cgsee/README.md

 ## Build Notes

-The project is actively developed on linux, mac, and windws plattforms.
+CGSee is actively developed on all major platforms (Windows, Mac, Linux).

 ### Dependencies